P-J-Chen/CO2019S-FP1/README.md

 indexes[i] = -1 for all the duplicate strings, original values otherwise

-Follow the slides for more clarity and skype me for any more confusion.
+Follow the slides for more clarity and skype me for any concern.